 I have flu-like symptoms.
 Should I come to the hospital?

-We always call all patients prior to their appointment.
+Three days before your visit to the outpatient clinic you receive a text message with the request to complete the COVID-19 questionnaire by logging in on My Erasmus MC.
 If you or your child has symptoms that could indicate coronavirus, we can then discuss protective measures with you.
 Do not come to the hospital without contacting your practitioner first if you have a head cold, fever, cough, or shortness of breath.

 If the person accompanying you has these symptoms, ask someone else to accompany you.
 If this is not possible, please contact your practitioner.
 This also applies to children and their parents/carers.